PrivateSky/callflow/README.markdown

 Very small library that add the wait, async pattern to promises in Java Script (currently we are using Q library).

-It is syntactic sugar on promises APIs to clean the code but it is also very important for swarm project (especially for SwarmCore) to help implementing proper multi-tenant, multi-user server side middleware.
-Asynchron is transparently keep track of the swarm context when executing asynchronous code (usage of swait).
-Asynchron can be also used outside of swarm projects.
+    Asincrons p[rovides syntactic sugar on promises APIs to clean the code but it is also very important for swarm project (especially for SwarmCore)
+    It is mandatory to use asynchron module when working with swarm phases.
+By using swait, the swarm runtime can track execution contexts to handle security, multi-tenancy, handle errors properly,etc. of coyrse, asynchron can be also used outside of swarm projects.

 ## Installation: